-If you are selling a Massachusetts home and it happens to be a short sale let me give you some words of wisdom – make sure you or your Realtor does their due diligence when deciding whether or not to work with an investor.
+If you are selling a Massachusetts home and it happens to be a short sale, let me give you some words of wisdom – make sure you or your Realtor do their due diligence when deciding whether or not to work with an investor.

-A short sale investor has one goal in mind and that is to buy your short sale at the lowest number they possibly can.
-Seems reasonable enough.
-An investor obviously needs to buy the home on the cheap because more than likely they are going to turn around and flip it to someone else making a handsome profit.
-As a Massachusetts home owner trying to short sell your home you may be thinking why should you care as long as you find a buyer?
+A short sale investor has one goal in mind, and that is to buy your short sale at the lowest number they possibly can.
+It seems reasonable enough.
+An investor obviously needs to buy the home on the cheap because more than likely, they are going to turn around and flip it to someone else making a handsome profit.
+As a Massachusetts homeowner trying to short sell your home, you may be thinking, why you should care as long as you find a buyer?

-The answer is real simple.
-One of the biggest reasons why many short sales never reach the closing table is because the seller accepts an offer that is too far under market value and the lender rejects the contract denying the short sale.
+The answer is really simple.
+One of the biggest reasons why many short sales never reach the closing table is because the seller accepts an offer that is too far under market value, and the lender rejects the contract denying the short sale.

-When you are short selling your home what you need to understand is that the lender is going to verify the market value of the property prior to giving short sale approval.
+When you are short selling your home, what you need to understand is that the lender is going to verify the market value of the property before giving short sale approval.
 The lender will send out either an appraiser or ask an independent Realtor to do what is called a BPO (broker price opinion).

 If your Realtor is naive to how short sales work, you could easily get caught in a situation you are really going to regret.
 I tell people all the time in the short sale articles I write that it is critical to work with a Realtor that has a strong track record of closing short sales.